KatG

-KatG is an enzyme that functions as both catalase and peroxidase.
-Its mutation is the cause for Mycobacterium (specifically M. tuberculosis) resistance with the drug isoniazid, which targets the mycolic acids within the tuberculosis bacteria.
-Due to both its catalase and peroxidase activity, this enzyme protects M. Tuberculosis against reactive oxygen species.
+KatG is an enzyme that functions as both catalase and peroxidase, a catalase-peroxidase.
+In Mycobacterium tuberculosis, mutations in KatG are commonly associated with resistance to the antibiotic drug isoniazid, which targets the mycolic acids within M. tuberculosis, and more general multi-drug resistance.
+Due to both its catalase and peroxidase activity, this enzyme protects M. tuberculosis against reactive oxygen species.
 M. tuberculosis' survival within macrophages depends on the KatG enzyme.